 About

-Beyond UCSB, I collaborate with the Computational Multimodal Communication Lab (PIs: Prof. Cuihua Shen, Dr. Yilang Peng, Dr. Yingdan Lu) and the Computational Media and Politics Lab at Northwestern (PI: Dr. Yingdan Lu) on projects related to AI-generated images and multimodal communication.
+Beyond UCSB, I collaborate with the Computational Multimodal Communication Lab (PIs: Prof. Cuihua Shen, Prof. Yilang Peng, Prof. Yingdan Lu) and the Computational Media and Politics Lab at Northwestern (PI: Prof. Yingdan Lu).
+I am also a trainee in the NIH/FDA CTP-funded Tobacco Regulatory Science Research Community.
 Before academia, I led brand and marketing at a Beijing-based financial-IT firm and earned my M.A. from USC Annenberg.

 Research Interests